f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    }

-Now that the App Services iApp template is installed, we can deploy a new Layer 4-7 Service.
-The service in this lab will go through different iterations, we'll start with **Creating** a Basic HTTP Service, demonstrate **Modifying** the service by changing the node state, and finally **Delete** the whole service.
+Now that the App Services iApp template is installed, we can deploy a new Layer 4 to 7 Service.
+We will start with **Creating** a Basic HTTP Service, demonstrate **Modifying** the service by changing the node state, and finally **Delete** the whole service.
-Once we've seen this first **Mutation**, we'll introduce more complex deployments options with iRules, Custom Profiles, Certificates, and an ASM Policy.
+Once we've experimented with those tasks, we'll introduce more complex deployments options with iRules, Custom Profiles, Certificates, and an ASM Policy.